-Whether your goal is to breastfeed for just a few weeks or more than a year, arming yourself with knowledge and preparation is key to your success.
-Here are some the most helpful resources for expectant parents and breastfeeding mothers in Hong Kong.
+Whether you consider breastfeeding for just a few weeks or more than a year, arming yourself with knowledge and preparation is key to your success.
+Here are the most helpful resources for expecting and new mothers in Hong Kong.

 Breastfeeding preparation before baby arrives

 One of the main reasons moms in Hong Kong stop breastfeeding is a lack of understanding of some of the challenges they will face in the first few weeks.
 It’s understandably difficult for a lot of pregnant women to look beyond the surreal experience of childbirth to what might lay ahead.
-Most women know that breast is ‘best’ and ‘natural’ but having a basic understanding of how breastfeeding works will help set expectations and identify when you may need help.
+Most women know that breast is ‘best’ and ‘natural’ but having a basic understanding of how it works helps set expectations and identify when you may need help.

 In-hospital breastfeeding support after childbirth